MUSEUM MENSCH UND NATUR

 BIOTOPIA Lab - a taste of the new museum

-The BIOTOPIA Lab in the Botanical Garden will open in 2021.
-After the Museum Mensch und Natur closes, it will serve as an intermediate space for the public during construction time.
-The BIOTOPIA Lab gives a taste of the future museum: Both attractive offers for school classes as well as open labs and workshops, temporary exhibitions and events aimed at a broader public.
+The BIOTOPIA Lab in the Botanical Garden already serves as an intermediate space for the public.
+It gives a taste of the future museum: Both attractive offers for school classes as well as open labs and workshops, temporary exhibitions and events aimed at a broader public.
 In addition, the family-friendly BIOTOPIA Festival and the Bavaria-wide mobile programme will make BIOTOPIA come alive.

 The new buidling